codecomp/WordpressBase/README.md

-respond_and_close | Dumps formatted json response to user and ends processing is_json | Check to see if a string is JSON formatted is_plugin_activated | Special check to see if certain plugins are activated (WooCommerce, ACF) in a way that can be easily maintained
+respond_and_close | Dumps formatted json response to user and ends processing is_json | Check to see if a string is JSON formatted is_plugin_activated | Special check to see if certain plugins are activated (WooCommerce, ACF) in a way that can be easily maintained repeater_walker | Walks over a ACF repeater array and calls function on the rows get_attachment_svg | Gets a child uploaded attachment SVG from attachment ID get_attachment_image_src | Get the source for an attachment image without needing to store to a variable each time

 ## Further Reading